-The Future Milwaukee Leadership Program is accepting applications through Wednesday, June 16, for its 2010-11 class.
-Sessions will begin in September and run through May 2011, primarily from 6 p.m. to 9 p.m. every other week on Monday evenings.
-Tuition for the 22-session program is $1,800, with limited financial aid available.
+MILWAUKEE — The Future Milwaukee Leadership Program is accepting applications through Saturday, June 30, for its 2012-13 class.
+Sessions will begin in September and run through May 2013, primarily from 6 p.m. to 9 p.m. two times each month on Monday evenings.
+Tuition for the 24-session program is $1,800, with limited financial aid available.
 Applications are available online.

 Since 1978, Future Milwaukee, which since 2005 has been housed in Marquette University’s College of Professional Studies, has been building a diverse group of ethically based leaders among all sectors of the Milwaukee community.
 To date, there are more than 1,400 Future Milwaukee graduates who serve as leaders in business, nonprofit, government and community organizations throughout the region.